 The Planning and Zoning Commission met on the above date.
-Vice Chairperson Lozano called the meeting to order at 7:00 p.m.
+Chairperson Wright called the meeting to order at 7:00 p.m. and noted there was a quorum.
+Chairperson Wright then asked P&Z Alternate Two Commissioner Crutcher to be a voting member for this meeting.
+Commissioner Crutcher agreed.